TingXswap/tingswap-lib/README.md

 # tingswap-lib

-Solidity libraries that are shared across Uniswap contracts.
+Solidity libraries that are shared across Tingswap contracts.
 This package focuses on safety and execution gas efficiency.

 ## Install